BASIC TUTORIAL (NO IMAGES, updated for PS6 v6.7.7)

 You could also specify the coordinates in the

-Standard Tumor Dialog as illustrated in step 3 above, but dragging the tumor on the diagram is more instructive.
+Standard Tumor Dialog as illustrated in step 3 above, but dragging the tumor on the diagram is the more typical method.

 Step 5: Prepare the plaque window